EMG-MU/WAPPAC_docs/docs/_build/html/_sources/model_control/model_parametrization.md.txt

 * Participants **do have access** to:

   * The **10 m up-wave** surface elevation measurement ($x = -10$ m)
-  * Frequency domain excitation force kernel included with WPPAC simulation platform distirbution (see [Installation & Setup](../simulation_platform/download_setup.md) for more details)
+  * Frequency domain excitation force kernel included with WPPAC simulation platform distribution (see [Getting Started with WAPPAC Simulator](../simulation_platform/download_setup.md) for more details)

 ---